HyDE-Project/hyde-site/src/content/docs/en/getting-started/installation.md

 ./install.sh -m # skips the theme installation ./install.sh -n # skips nvidia installation
-./install.sh -irst # to do a test run for all ./install.sh -irst # to do a test run for all
+./install.sh -irst # to do a test run for all
 ```

 <!-- ### Option 2